tetratelabs/istio-0to60/docs/security.md

 kubectl exec -n otherns $SLEEP_POD -it -- curl customers.default
 ```

-The console output should indicate that the connection was reset by peer.
+The console output should indicate that the _connection was reset by peer_.

 ## Security in depth